Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

 Start-Service AIPScanner
 ```

-After running the commands to delete the policy cache, wait 10-15 seconds for the changes to take effect, and then run the following commands to verify the changes:
+After running the commands to delete the policy cache, run the following commands to verify the changes:

 - `Start-AIPScannerDiagnostics`: confirm there are no errors in the configuration
 - `Get-AIPScannerContentScanJob`: confirm parent settings for the scanner repository (there are only three of them)